 The top left symbol is the ancient Egyptian symbol of Ra, God of Sun.
 What’s particularly interesting about this reference is that Sony Santa Monica Creative Director, Cory Barlog, spoke in an interview earlier this year explaining that God of War might well visit Egyptian mythology in the future.
 During its conceptual design phase, the studio presumably brainstormed several alternate mythologies for God of War, of which Egypt and Mayan culture might well have been possibilities it opted not to use.

 So where else might the series be heading if we’re to believe these symbols provide a clue?
 The bottom right symbol is a Celtic Triskelion, or Triple Spiral, and is one of the most widely used symbols of ancient British culture.
 It essentially means the movement of life: past, present, and future.
-Just across the North Sea from Scandinavia, might the series being going all Hellblade: Senua’s Sacrifice on us with a Celtic themed adventure in the future?
+Just across the North Sea from Scandinavia, might the series be going all Hellblade: Senua’s Sacrifice on us with a Celtic-themed adventure in the future?

 We’d certainly like to believe there’s something more to these symbols than arbitrary placement by an artist.